“The great doing of little things makes the great life.”

 The island’s original lighthouse was built in 1811.
 It was destroyed by Confederate forces in 1861 to keep it from falling into Union hands.
 The current structure was completed in 1872 and is still in use.

 But it was Christ Church and the bittersweet story of Anson Greene Phelps Dodge, Jr., with whom it is inextricably intertwined, that had the most profound effect upon Eugenia.
 The church was completed in 1820 but had fallen into ruin.
 Dodge, from a fabulously wealthy and philanthropic family of timber barons, visited the church in the 1870s and decided to restore it.
 Dodge’s wife died tragically of cholera on their honeymoon in India.
 He returned home with her embalmed body in an ebony casket and buried her beneath the church’s altar.
-He later remarried and dedicated his life to restoration of the building, eventually taking holy orders and becoming the church’s rector.
+He later remarried and dedicated his life to a restoration of the building, eventually taking holy orders and becoming the church’s rector.

 She became actively involved in preserving Saint Simons’ natural and historic beauty.
 As a member of the Coastal Georgia Historical Society, she donated documents from her research for the Saint Simons Trilogy to the Saint Simons Island Lighthouse and Keeper’s Dwelling archives.
 Today, visitors drawn to Saint Simons by Eugenia’s books help contribute to the upkeep of the structure.

 Eugenia lived on Saint Simons until she passed away in 1996.
 She is buried next to Reverend Dodge and his wives.
-Her literary legacy is one of journeys spiritual and physical, and through modern times to the past.
+Her literary legacy is one of the journeys spiritual and physical, and through modern times to the past.
 She worked to preserve the history and nature of a place she found and loved.

 *Photo courtesy of www.unshackled.org